 “The mom may be at higher risk for bleeding, needing a hysterectomy, or having other surgical complications, and we feel that those things are best handled at a center – like UT Southwestern– that handles these complications more often,” she says.

 Her team also sees women whose babies have been diagnosed with a health problem in utero.
-Team members work closely with Children’s Medical Center so that these babies get the care they need after they are born.
+Team members work closely with Children’s Health℠ so that these babies get the care they need after they are born.

-In addition, Dr. Horsager-Boehrer serves as Chief of Obstetrics and Gynecology at St. Paul University Hospital, where she’s worked for more than a decade to improve care for women with complex pregnancies.
+In addition, Dr. Horsager-Boehrer serves as Chief of Obstetrics and Gynecology at William P. Clements Jr. University Hospital, where she’s worked for more than a decade to improve care for women with complex pregnancies.

 The key to her team’s success is its ability to work together and with other groups at UT Southwestern.